afatsini/football_api/README.md

 ```

 ## Logging
-All the logs are sent to PaperTrail.
+All the application logs are sent to PaperTrail.
-The PaparTrail destinatin is configured using the doker-compose.
+The PaparTrail api url is configured using the docker-compose.

+The container metrics are sent to DataDog.
+In order to have the metrics sent you need to have the env var `DD_API_KEY` set:

+`export DD_API_KEY=XXXXXXX`

 ## Expose to the internet